oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 2. **support Tri-State: Unknown, True, False**
 <img src="img/refactoring/triState.jpg" width="800" />

+3. **Add current provider of data commons into network reward candidates and calculate number of lottery tickets if service agreement is fulfilled and verified.**

-3. **New service agreement template must go through governance and TCR to be whitelisted**.
+4. **New SA template for services shall go through governance and TCR to be whitelisted**.
+Note that *dataset may not go through TCR* in order to be published, because a global TCR for assets causes high onboarding friction and does not scale.

 <img src="img/refactoring/whitelistSAT.jpg" width="800" />

-4. **Add current provider of data commons into block reward candidates if service agreement is fulfilled and verified.**

 #### 2.3.2 Sample Code